beatobongco/TIL/day_notes/2017-06-28_Learning_How_To_Learn.md

   * Use mindmapping.
 If something is interesting/important/relevant to you, you will remember it.
   * Don't edit while you write.
 "Vomit" on page first and then edit later.
 * Chunking
+  * Takes only one slot in working memory
   * Unite scattered bits of info through meaning.
   * Logical whole makes it easier to remember.
   * "Ah, gets" moments.